It may be the biggest retro toy to hit the 2012 campaign trail so far – and it may not go away as quickly as the Romney campaign folks would like.

 The amount of toy revenue that Etch-A-Sketch is responsible for at Ohio Art

-Number of shares of Ohio Art (OART) owned by North Star Investment Management Fund, a Chicago-based money management firm and largest institutional owner of the stock
+Number of shares of Ohio Art (OART) owned by North Star Investment Management Fund, a Chicago-based money management firm – making it the largest institutional owner of the stock

-Price that the “travel” version of Etch-A-Sketch sells for on amazon right now
+Price the “travel” version of Etch-A-Sketch sells for on amazon right now